No-Churn Birthday Cake Ice Cream

 • Sweetened condensed milk: NOT evaporated milk.
 You need the sugar in the sweetened condensed milk.

-• Unsalted butter: Melted and cooled to give it that rich, buttery flavor just like cake batter.
+• Unsalted butter: Melted and cooled to give it that rich, buttery flavor, just like cake batter.

 • Salt: Just a pinch enhances the sweetness and buttery goodness while making the vanilla stand out.

 Read this brief overview so you can see just how easy it is to make.
 Scroll down to the printable recipe card for the full quantities and details.
-But don’t skip my PRO TIPS below!
+But don’t skip my TIPS below!

-Whip the cream: Combine the heavy cream, vanilla, and salt in a chilled bowl.
+• Whip the cream: Combine the heavy cream, vanilla, and salt in a chilled bowl.
 Using a hand mixer with beaters or a whisk attachment or a stand mixer, whip the cream to soft peaks.

-Finish the ice cream base: Pour the sweetened condensed milk and cooled melted butter into the whipped cream and gently fold in with a spatula.
+• Fold it together: Pour the sweetened condensed milk and cooled melted butter into the whipped cream and gently fold in with a spatula.

-Freeze: Spread the ice cream into a loaf pan or another freezer-safe container and cover with a lid or wrap tightly with plastic wrap.
-Freeze for several hours or overnight.
+• Finish the ice cream base: Pour the rainbow sprinkles over the top of the mixture and gently mix in.
+Spread the ice cream into a loaf pan or another freezer-safe container and cover with a lid or wrap tightly with plastic wrap.

 A batch of homemade Ice Cream with rainbow sprinkles scattered over the top in a pan with polka dot bowls in the background.